xiangivyli/it_foundamental_course/README.md

 - Compiles or transpiles Vue.js to vanilla JavaScript
 - Starts a dev server and serves the application to the brower

-Step 1: Structure teh Basic Folder to match the default, cause the cli is looking for files in the folders with the default names
+Step 1: Structure the name of folders and locations of index.html, main.js, App.vue and Header.vue to match the default, cause the cli is looking for files in the folders with the default names
 - node_modules: auto-generated folder, containing all installed libraries for the app
 - src: source folder, it contains all the Vue.js components and JS files
 - public: public folder, `.index` file is located here as well as any other static assets